dpnrlz/mint-c-replicator/README.md

 ` for i in .dmrc .emacs .gtkrc-2.0 .gtkrc-xfce .pam_environment .profile .xsessionrc ; do cp $i ~/mybak ; done`\
 ` for i in .config .gnupg .grsync .idlerc .linuxmint .local .mozilla .stellarium .themes .tuxguitar* ; do cp -r $i ~/mybak ; done`

 - Of the dot files (first line), `.emacs` might not exist or be needed in general, unless you use emacs _and_ have made customisations to it.
+There might be other emacs dot files or folders, so check your home directory (through the file manager, or `ls -al ~/` in a terminal).

 - Of the dot directories (second line), `.idlerc` only exists if you have installed the Idle Python IDE, and similarly for `.themes` (if you have installed additional themes), `.stellarium` and `.tuxguitar*`.